Encyclopedia

 Achillobator

-Achillobator (/uh-KILL-oh-BAY-tor/; “Achilles hero” or “Achilles warrior”) is a genus of large dromaeosaurid theropod dinosaur that lived during the Late Cretaceous period, approximately 96 to 89 million years ago, in what is now Mongolia.
-The name refers to the powerful Achilles tendon that would have attached to its heel, hinting at its strong leg muscles,
+Achillobator Achillobator (/uh-KILL-oh-BAY-tor/; “Achilles hero” or “Achilles warrior”) is a genus of large dromaeosaurid theropod dinosaur that lived during the Late Cretaceous period, approximately 96 to 89 million years ago, in what is now Mongolia.
+The name refers to the powerful Achilles tendon that would have attached to its heel, hinting at its strong leg

 Achillobator Read Post »